department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/content-sync-meeting-notes/sign-in-and-identity-content-syncs.md

 - Later in afternoon, Carl and team shared on identity comms call that they sent out a test A email on 7/11.
 I asked that Carl share the content with us, since we weren't previsouly aware of this email being sent out on this date.
 They'll still send out the Test B email that we did review, on 7/20.
 - Also on identity comms call, Carl and team mentioned that they're working on a comms plan that'll track the content across various phases of the transition.
 We'll plan to discuss this further.
 - **Verifying your identity on VA.gov page**
      - Joe started to review questions that their team compiled.
 Aliyah provided some initial feedback on some of the questions.
 We'll continue reviewing if there's time next week.
-Aliyah flagged for Joe and his team that we'll exporrt content to a Word document when we're ready to integrate any questions on the current verifying your identity page.
+Aliyah flagged for Joe and his team that we'll export content (a Google doc) to a Word document when we're ready to integrate any questions on the current verifying your identity page.

 **July 6, 2023**
 -